-a) The requirements of this Subpart constitute NPDWRs.
+- a) The requirements of this Subpart constitute NPDWRs.
 This Subpart establishes criteria under which filtration is required as a treatment technique for PWSs supplied by a surface water source and PWSs supplied by a groundwater source under the direct influence of surface water.
 In addition, these regulations establish treatment technique requirements in lieu of MCLs for the following contaminants: Giardia lamblia, viruses, HPC bacteria, Legionella, and turbidity.
 Each supplier with a surface water source or a groundwater source under the direct influence of surface water shall provide treatment of that source water that complies with these treatment technique requirements.
-The treatment technique requirements consist of installing and properly operating water treatment processes which reliably achieve:

-- 1) At least 99.9 percent (3-log) removal or inactivation of Giardia lamblia cysts between a point where the raw water is not subject to recontamination by surface water runoff and a point downstream before or at the first customer; and - 2) At least 99.99 percent (4-log) removal or inactivation of viruses between a point where the raw water is not subject to recontamination by surface water runoff and a point downstream before or at the first customer. - b) A supplier using a surface water source or a groundwater source under the direct influence of surface water is considered to be in compliance with the requirements of subsection (a) if: - 1) It meets the requirements for avoiding filtration in Sections 611.230 through 611.232 and the disinfection requirements in Section 611.241; or - 2) It meets the filtration requirements in Section 611.250 and the disinfection requirements in Section 611.242. - c) Each supplier using a surface water source or a groundwater source under the direct influence of surface water shall have a certified operator pursuant to 35 Ill.
+The treatment technique requirements consist of installing and properly operating water treatment processes which reliably achieve: - 1) At least 99.9 percent (3-log) removal or inactivation of Giardia lamblia cysts between a point where the raw water is not subject to recontamination by surface water runoff and a point downstream before or at the first customer; and - 2) At least 99.99 percent (4-log) removal or inactivation of viruses between a point where the raw water is not subject to recontamination by surface water runoff and a point downstream before or at the first customer. - b) A supplier using a surface water source or a groundwater source under the direct influence of surface water is considered to be in compliance with the requirements of subsection (a) if: - 1) It meets the requirements for avoiding filtration in Sections 611.230 through 611.232 and the disinfection requirements in Section 611.241; or

+- 2) It meets the filtration requirements in Section 611.250 and the disinfection requirements in Section 611.242. - c) Each supplier using a surface water source or a groundwater source under the direct influence of surface water shall have a certified operator pursuant to 35 Ill.
 Adm.
 Code 603.103 and the Public Water Supply Operations Act [415 ILCS 45]. - d) Additional requirements for PWSs serving 10,000 or more persons.
 In addition to complying with requirements in this Subpart, PWSs serving 10,000 or more persons must also comply with the requirements in Subpart R of this Part. - e) Additional requirements for systems serving fewer than 10,000 people.
 In addition to complying with requirements in this Subpart B, systems serving fewer than 10,000 people must also comply with the requirements in Subpart X of this Part.

-BOARD NOTE: Derived from 40 CFR 141.70-(1998) (2002).
+BOARD NOTE: Derived from 40 CFR 141.70 (1998) (2001), as amended at 67 Fed.
+Reg.
+1812 (January 14, 2002).
 The Public Water Supply Operations Act applies only to CWSs, which are regulated by the Agency.
 It does not apply to non-CWSs, which are regulated by Public Health.
 Public Health has its own requirements for personnel operating water supplies that it regulates, e.g., 77 Ill.
 Adm.
 Code 900.40(e).

-(Source: Amended at 26 Ill.
-Reg , effective) Section 611.250 Filtration surface water, and does not meet all of the criteria in Sections 611.231 and 611.232 for avoiding filtration, must provide treatment consisting of both disinfection, as specified in Section 611.242, and filtration treatment that complies with the requirements of subsection (a), (b), (c), (d), or (e) by June 29, 1993, or within 18 months after the failure to meet any one of the criteria for avoiding filtration in Sections 611.231 and 611.232, whichever is later.
+Source: Amended a at 26 Ill.
+Reg. , effective Section 61 11 250 Filtration

+A supplier that uses a surface water source or a groundwater source under the direct influence of surface water, and does not meet all of the criteria in Sections 611.231 and 611.232 for avoiding filtration, must provide treatment consisting of both disinfection, as specified in Section 611.242, and filtration treatment that complies with the requirements of subsection (a), (b), (c), (d), or (e) by June 29, 1993, or within 18 months after the failure to meet any one of the criteria for avoiding filtration in Sections 611.231 and 611.232, whichever is later.
 Failure to meet any requirement after the date specified in this introductory paragraph is a treatment technique violation.